Blueberry French Toast Casserole

 Instructions

-1. Grease a 9×13-inch pan with butter or nonstick spray.
-Slice, then cut the bread into cubes, about 1 inch in size.
-Spread cubes into the prepared baking pan and top evenly with blueberries.
+1. Grease a 9×13-inch pan or any 3.5—4-quart baking dish with butter or nonstick spray.
+Spread the cubed bread in the pan and sprinkle evenly with blueberries.
 Set aside.

 Notes

-1. Make Ahead & Freezing Instructions: Prepare the topping in advance, cover tightly, and store in the refrigerator.
+1. Make Ahead & Freezing Instructions: Prepare the topping in advance, cover tightly, and store in the refrigerator for up to 1 day.
 Sprinkle over the soaked bread before baking.
 For freezing, prepare the recipe through step 4 (without preheating the oven), and freeze for up to 2 months.
 Thaw overnight in the refrigerator, then bake as directed.
 Baked casserole can be frozen for up to 3 months.
-Thaw overnight in the refrigerator and warm up in a 350ยฐF (177ยฐC) oven for 35 minutes or until warm in the center.
+Thaw overnight in the refrigerator and warm up in a 350°F (177°C) oven for 35 minutes or until warm in the center.

 2. Special Tools (affiliate links): 9×13-inch Baking Pan | Glass Mixing Bowls | Whisk

 4. Bread: Day-old, crusty bread is perfect for French toast casseroles so it can soak up the egg custard.
 I typically use a loaf of challah bread that I slice and let sit out overnight.
-You’ll wind up with about 12 cups of cubed bread.
-A little more or less is OK.
-Here’s a shortcut for creating “stale” crusty bread: Spread the bread chunks on a lined baking sheet and toast in a 300ยฐF (149ยฐC) oven for 10 minutes.
+If you only have fresh bread, here’s a shortcut for creating “stale” crusty bread: Spread the bread chunks on a baking sheet and toast in a 300°F (149°C) oven for 10 minutes.

 5. Fruit: Instead of blueberries, try strawberries, raspberries, or blackberries.
 In the fall, try cranberries or thinly sliced apples or pears.
 So many options!